April 21st, 2021

 Torque overload protection devices are used by engineers to protect systems from misuse or input shocks.
 Accidental collisions, collisions of production or assembly machines, or unintended driving conditions can cause overload situations.
 Often this happens during power transmission at high rpm and can damage the drive motors or gear boxes.

 When torque thresholds are exceeded in robots, it can affect the ability of the robot to function or affect their repeatability.
 When robots are used for production and assembly, torque overload conditions can cause robot or machine downtime, which can have a considerable negative impact on productivity and maintenance costs.
 Introducing torque limiting devices will protect the drive motors or gearboxes from damage.

-This design has a metal pin linking two rotating parts.
+For this type of torque limiter, metal pins are used to link two rotating bodies together.
+A constant shear force is applied to the shear pins when torque is being transmitted.
 During usual power-transmission, this torque limiter will allow the torque to be transmitted.
 When the set torque is exceeded, the shear pins will break.
-The disadvantage of using shear pins is that they must be replaced after the torque overload conditions so maintenance downtime is inevitable.
-Another disadvantage is that it can be difficult to accurately control the level of torque at which the shear pin will break.
-Shear pins are found in applications such as propellers, tow bars and weapons.
+The disadvantage, shear pins must be replaced after the torque overload conditions.
+And it can be difficult to accurately control the level of torque at which the shear pin will break.

 The magnetic torque limiter uses a combination of the disconnect and slip approaches.
 If a set torque level is reached, the magnets disconnect and the clutch slips.